ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ## Musical notes

-The musical notes available are:
+The musical notes available are :
 > ``C``,  ``Cs / Db``, ``D``, ``Ds / Eb``, ``E``, ``F``, ``Fs / Gb``, ``G``, ``Gs / Ab``, ``A``, ``As / Bb``, ``B``

 ## Wave functions

-The wave types available are:
+The wave types available are :
 > ``Sin``, ``Square``, ``Triangular``, ``Saw``, ``Silence``, ``CustomInstrument``

 - The ``CustomInstrument`` value has a value of ``(float -> float -> float -> float -> float -> float)``.
 This is because the wave functions need to be written as: